Ganesh23013987/cover-page-design/README.md

 ![Alt text](<coverpage output.png>)

 ## Result:
-The program is successfully executed and end program.
+Then, the program is successfully executed.